7gxycn08/ForceAutoHDR/README.md

-# Notice:
+# Usage:
+1. Enable HDR Manually In Windows 11.
-To make sure Auto HDR Is working open `Xbox Game Bar` open `HDR Intensity Slider` and move it around If the brightness keeps shifting means It's working.
+2. To make sure Auto HDR Is working open `Xbox Game Bar` open `HDR Intensity Slider` and move it around If the brightness keeps shifting means It's working.